shameemkk/email-extraction/README.md

 - **Job Processing**: Processes jobs at ~4-8 jobs per minute (depending on website complexity)
 - **Memory Usage**: Stable memory usage even under high load
 - **Error Rate**: <1% error rate under normal conditions

+## Per-Instance Request Limiting

+This project enforces a per-instance request limit using `request.userData` to track depth and a per-instance counter.
+Each crawler run (identified by `instanceId`) stops enqueuing new links when it reaches `PER_INSTANCE_REQUEST_LIMIT` requests.

+Key points:
+- Each job seeds `userData` with `{ instanceId: jobId, count: 0, depth: 0 }`.
+- Every enqueued request increments `count` and preserves `instanceId`.
+- When `count >= PER_INSTANCE_REQUEST_LIMIT`, the crawler stops enqueuing new links for that instance.

+This allows `maxRequestsPerCrawl` to remain unlimited while still bounding work per job.